School Photography: Celebrating Over a Century of Capturing Memories and Providing Safety in Schools Across America

 School Photographers of America has done extensive research with national archives and has come to the conclusion that the first organized company to formally facilitate school photography traces back to 1922.

 After learning of the huge interest and success, S. P. Barksdale elected to start his own company, Barksdale School Portraits, later that year in Philadelphia, Pennsylvania.
 As Barksdale traveled and expanded his business from state to state he came in contact with a sharecropper, J. E. Strawbridge, in North Carolina, and shared his vision for the industry.
 Based on that one conversation, J. E. Strawbridge left farming immediately to become a photographer, and within a year, started his own business in Durham, North Carolina.
-He formed Strawbridge Studios, Inc in 1923, where he focused on taking classroom pictures and fall pictures in schools across the southeast.
+He formed Strawbridge Studios, Inc. in 1923, where he focused on taking classroom pictures and fall portraits in schools across the Southeast.

 Like all business ideas, it took little to no time for the idea of school photography to spread across the country.
 These companies built many of their own “box” cameras with long rolls of film to capture the vast number of students in each school.
-Their focus was to capture a head and shoulder look on each student that is consistent and would allow schools and parents to see the progression and journey of each child through the years in education.
+Their focus was to capture a head-and-shoulder look on each student that is consistent and would allow schools and parents to see the progression and journey of each child through the years in education.

-In the 1930’s there was a boom of photography companies opening across the country.
+In the 1930s there was a boom of photography companies opening across the country.
 Even as the concept spread, most of the Midwest and West Coast only did class pictures outside of the school house.
 However, one gentleman named Guy Snyder, from Sedalia, Missouri was working for Julius Stern’s Hollywood Studios and presented the concept of offering both individual and class pictures to schools.
 Because of the Great Depression, people were wary of traveling salesmen and paying for a product before they saw it.
-So, Guy formed his own company, Inter-State Studio and Publishing Co to take both class and individual pictures to send home and let parents decide what to keep and pay for and what to send back.
+So, Guy formed his own company, Inter-State Studio and Publishing Co. to take both class and individual pictures to send home and let parents decide what to keep and pay for and what to send back.
 That huge risk and trust paid off and allowed his company to grow rapidly across the Midwest.
 Inter-State is still owned and operated by the Snyder family.